Justinmenn/Portfolio/Baseball_SQL Project/README.md

 # MLB Baseball SQL Project

 ## Description
 Baseball has always been one of my passions.
 I grew up playing and watching the sport, and I have attended countless MLB games in my life.
 Baseball is a statistics-driven sports, and that aspect of it has always fascinated me.
 For this project I have taken it upon myself to answer 12 questions that I have proposed to myself.
 All questions were answered by using six data tables that contain MLB data.
 The project contains three SQL file scripts that I wrote.
 PgAdmin4 software and postgreSQL DBMS were used for querying.
 Finally, the Query Results folder contains the csv files of the results from each of the queries.
-Their labeling is matched within the comments of the queryin SQL file.
+Their labeling is matched within the comments of the querying SQL file.

 ### Data Tables
 **This project uses six tables in the form of Excel files:**